Pali-15/flutter-template/README.md

 - Wrap every page with the `BasePage` widget.
 - Use `ErrorWidget` to display errors in a consistent manner.
 # flutter-template

+### Firebase

+- All of the firebase related code are commented
+- After the firebase setup uncomment the related codes from these files
+-  main.dart,